Evelyn Ashenbrucker

 Evelyn Ashenbrucker (born 6 August 1990) is an American rugby union player.
 She plays at Lock for the United States internationally and for the San Diego Surfers in the WPL.

+Rugby career

 Ashenbrucker was selected in the Eagles squad for the delayed 2021 Rugby World Cup in New Zealand.

+In 2023, She was named in the Eagles traveling squad for their test against Spain, and for the 2023 Pacific Four Series.
+She was in the starting line-up when her side beat Spain 20–14.